 Of course, you will want to take lots of Instagrammable pictures to share with your friends, but we recommend keeping technology out of sight as much as possible — it’s not often in life that you will find yourself somewhere quite so serene and magical as the Skellig Islands.

 This brings to an end our short guide to getting the most from the Skellig Islands.
 We hope we’ve inspired you to begin planning your trip!
+Perhaps you would also benefit from a private Ireland tour focusing on Skellig Michael?
 If you have any questions about this blog or our tours, please reach out and contact us anytime.